cardillan/mindcode/SYNTAX-1-VARIABLES.markdown

 both the `DEBUG` variable and the debugging code is compiled as-is, even if the `DEBUG` variable is not changed anywhere else in the code.
 You can therefore assign `true` to the variable and activate the debugging code after pasting it to Mindustry processor.

-(Note: unused main variables, ie. variables that are never read, can get removed from the compiled code.
+(Note: unused main variables, i.e. variables that are never read, can get removed from the compiled code.
 This is why we had to include `print(COUNT, WARNING, ITEM)` in the example above.)

 # Local variables